Senate Passes CARES Act, Which Includes $349 Billion for SBA Guarantees of Forgivable Loans for Small and Medium Sized Businesses

 Loan Amount.
 Qualifying businesses and non-profits are eligible for loans up to 2.5 times their monthly payroll costs, measured over the prior twelve months, or $10 million, whichever is smaller.
 Payroll costs is defined broadly and includes salaries, certain employee benefits, state and local taxes and certain types of compensation to sole proprietors or independent contractors up to $100,000.
-Payroll costs specifically exclude employee compensation in $100,000 annually, compensation of foreign employees, FICA and income tax withholdings, and certain COVID-19 paid leave.
+Payroll costs specifically exclude employee compensation in $100,000 annually, compensation of foreign employees, FICA and income tax withholdings (UPDATE: this provision was changed by subsequent guidance), and certain COVID-19 paid leave.
 Seasonal employers or businesses in operation for less than a year are subject to a different calculation.

 Collateral.
 Payment Protection Loans do not require collateral from either the business or its owners like other SBA loans.

 Guarantee.
 Payment Protection Loans do not require personal guarantees from owners like other SBA loans.